grumpygk/cardatron/README.md

 # Additional way to add keywords for images
 ## keywords.json file

-Some images may have more information that that you may wish to include as keywords than make sense in a file name or folder structure, to handle this you can place a ```keywords.json``` file in each foldr containing images that provide additional keywords that can be searched on or included on card tool tips.
+Some images may have more information that that you may wish to include as keywords than make sense in a file name or folder structure, to handle this you can place a ```keywords.json``` file in each folder containing images that provide additional keywords that can be searched on or included on card tool tips.

 The keywords.json file supports adding one or more keywords to one or more images, the format is as follows: